Vauxhall Insignia Common Problems and Solutions

 Problem:

-When you come to a stop and try to remove the key from the ignition, it is stuck.
+When you come to a standstill and attempt to remove the key from the ignition, it becomes jammed.

 Solution:

 If your key isn't worn, then you have a problem with the ignition mechanism.
-You'll have to replace the entire ignition unit, which you can find on our site.
+You'll need to replace the entire ignition unit, which you can find on our site.

 Difficulty level